 How can security leaders trust AI decisions when 68% of access denials don’t provide a clear reason, per CSA 2025 report?

 Modern AI-based access control systems analyze billions of signals in real time.
 By using zero trust authentication frameworks with explainable AI (XAI), organizations can enforce dynamic policies while making decisions understandable.
-According to CSA’s 2025 report, companies leveraging XAI in zero trust access control reduced false positives by 40% and resolved alerts faster.
+Industry case studies and vendor research suggest that explainable AI can significantly reduce false positives and speed up alert resolution in Zero Trust environments.

 XAI supports continuous authentication by explaining why access is granted or revoked in real time.
 For instance, if a session is blocked, XAI highlights the risk factors that triggered the denial, allowing teams to act confidently and reduce unnecessary overrides.
 This strengthens zero trust security with AI explainability and ensures compliance with regulatory requirements.